Harsh639703/Monitoring-and-analyzing-the-logs-using-python-script/README.md

         logging.info("Total Failed: %d", total_failed)
         logging.info("Total Success: %d", total_success)

-        logging.info("Sleeping for 10 secs")# after processing the all logs it will go in sleep mode and wait for the other log to process them time.sleep(10)
+# after processing the all logs it will go in sleep mode and wait for the other log to process them
+        logging.info("Sleeping for 10 secs")
+        time.sleep(10)

-    except KeyboardInterrupt:# here we are handling the keyboard interupt
+# here we are handling the keyboard interupt
+    except KeyboardInterrupt:

         logging.info("Task Ended")
         break